Jacquard madness!

 Medium weight jacquards

-Fauve Party Jacquard Mimosa Jacket
+Mimosa Jacket in Fauve Party Jacquard

-Cosmopolitan playsuit and Métropolis jacket detail in Pastel jacquard
+Cosmopolitan playsuit and Métropolis jacket detail in Pastel Jacquard

-Mimosa blazer and Cosmopolitan jumpsuit inSorbet tweed and Sunrise tweed
+Mimosa blazer and Cosmopolitan jumpsuit inSorbet Tweed and Sunrise Tweed

-Botanica Ecru jacquard fabric and Dandelion jacket sewing pattern
+Botanica Ecru Jacquard fabric and Dandelion jacket sewing pattern

 Fine and light jacquards

-They are perfect for all works that require fine and supple fabrics, they will often play on the shine of the threads, thus creating patterns that alternate between matte and shiny.
+They are perfect for all projects that require fine and supple fabrics, they will often play on the shine of the threads, thus creating patterns that alternate between matte and shiny.
 Here the use of the reverse or the right side will depend on your desires, and you can choose to favor the sophisticated satin or the side whose muted color reveals an elegant pattern.
 The monochrome is thus foiled, and the weave makes the color shimmer.
 Perfectly opaque, you can sew dresses, twirling skirts, blouses, even lingerie pieces or little pajamas or nighties in this fabric.
 Find this material in the range of Lily viscose jacquards , with delicate floral patterns, as well as the Léo jacquards .

-Bellini Blouse in Lily Jacquard Sulphur Yellow
+Bellini Top in Lily Mahogany Jacquard

 Paola top and Blush top in Léo viscose jacquard by Maison Fauve